TrueList

 14. It’s best to ensure a minimum of four weeks to promote a webinar.

-Webinar effectiveness statistics suggest that you need to get the word out about your event at least four weeks in advance.
+Webinar effectiveness statistics suggest that even though 59% of registrations happen a week before the event, you need to get the word out at least four weeks in advance.
 Promotion leads to awareness, awareness leads to attendance, attendance drives engagement, and engagement generates conversion.
 In fact, you can boost the registration rate for your webinar by as much as 12% if you start promotions at least four weeks before the date of the online event.

 15. Email is the channel of choice for 57% of attendees who register for a webinar.

 Best practices for webinars show that using email is by far the most effective method to ensure successful registration and sign-ups for your events.
-Webinar email marketing stats further reveal that emails are four times as successful as social media.
+Stats further reveal that email is four times as successful as social media.
 So, to ensure the maximum registrations for your upcoming online events, you should focus on email, while throwing in some social media invites or ads to mix it up.

 16. Webinar statistics show that 23% of pre-registrations happen on Wednesdays.